lsst/pipelines_lsst_io/getting-started/uber-cal.rst

 Here are some key takeaways:

 - ``FGCM`` provides improved photometric calibration.
-- Astromtic calibration improvements are provided by running ``jointcal``.
+- Astrometric calibration improvements are provided by running ``jointcal``.
 - Given a pipeline description, e.g. ``DRP.yaml``, sub-pipelines can be specified, so running multiple steps can be done with very similar command line syntax.

 Continue this tutorial in :doc:`part 5, where you'll warp single frame images and stack them to make coadds <coaddition>`.